UCL-ARC/condenser-mkdocs/docs/tos.md

 - or are suspected to have shared your access credentials,
 - or are suspected to be involved in a security incident,

-we may raise this with relevant UCL teams[^fn-isg] and suspend your access to services until any relevant processes have been completed.
+we may raise this with relevant UCL teams (such as the Information Security Group, or Human Resources) and suspend your access to services until any relevant processes have been completed.

-[^fn-isg]: I.e. the Information Security Group, or Human Resources.

 ## Your Data